CESG-Web-Admin/CESG-Web-Admin.github.io/annualMeeting/current/details.md

 Please use the following link to complete your booking: <a href="https://book.passkey.com/e/51257532" target="_blank">book here</a>.

 ---
+## Registration

+Registration for the CESG is now open, and the registration form can be accessed by clicking the link below.

+<a href="https://www.eventbrite.ca/e/41st-annual-meeting-of-the-cesg-hosted-by-sfu-tickets-1994694200048?aff=oddtdtcreator" target="_blank">Registration Form</a>

+---
 ## Sponsors

 We extend our sincere appreciation to all the sponsors who support the 41st CESG Annual Meeting.